 -Alegrías Explained-

-Subscribers ask us all the time about the structure of the various dances.
-In response, we did what we do best: We broke it all down.
-By the end of these lessons, you will understand every aspect of a danced Alegrías.
-Thanks to the magnificent help from two amazing artists: dancer Manuel Gutierrez and singer José Cortés Fernández, we are proud to announce the release of Alegrías Explained.
+Subscribers had asked us about the structure of the various dances, so in response, we did what we do best: We broke it all down.
+By the end of the lessons in Alegrías Explained, you will understand every aspect of a danced Alegrías.
+And thanks to the magnificent help of dancer Manuel Gutierrez and singer José Cortés Fernández, you get to experience what it’s like working with world-class flamenco artists, too.

 Why Alegrías?

-Alegrías is the best place to start to understand how to accompany for dance.
-This danced palo has more distinct sections than any other dance.
-Also, many of the sections are found in other dances as well.
-Therefore, once you understand the concepts necessary to accompany Alegrías, you’ll have the foundation to jump into almost any other Palo.
+We believe that Alegrías is a great place to start in understanding how to accompany for dance.
+This danced palo has more distinct sections than any other dance, and many of the sections are found in other dances as well.
+Therefore, once you understand the concepts necessary to accompany Alegrías, you’ll have the foundation to jump into lots of other Palos.
 (And our Survival Guide videos can help you even more when it comes to learning to accompany a new Palo from scratch.)

 Alegrías Explained will take you through every section and every transition you might run into.
 And if you haven’t experienced this yet first-hand, it’s the transitions more than anything that confuse guitarists as they start to accompany dance.
 Let the confusion end now!